akio-tomiya/Gaugefields.jl/README.md

 u'
 ```

-This is a lazy evaluation.
+This is evaluated with the lazy evaluation.
 So there is no memory copy.
-This returs U_\mu^dagger for all sites.
+This returms $U_\mu^dagger$ for all sites.

 ## Shift operator
 If you want to shift the gaugefields, you can do like